Garden waste collection

 If we find any non-garden waste items in a garden bin we will not empty the bin.
 It will be deemed contaminated.
 You must remove all non-garden waste materials before the next scheduled collection.

 We may be unable to collect your waste on the scheduled collection during extreme weather conditions.

 We will suspend garden waste collections for two weeks during the festive period – between Monday 23 December and Friday 3 January inclusive.

 Additional garden waste bins

-For an annual payment of £52 we will empty an additional garden waste bin on the same day as your free garden bin.
+For an annual payment of £52 we will empty an additional garden waste bin on the same day as your first garden bin.
 Your bins should be put out for collection by 7am on your bin collection day.